The following is produced for ‘What future for Education’ (2018, Institute of Education, University of London on Coursera)

 Towards a de-futuring of schooling

 I see my home’s approach to schooling, or my family’s single-minded prioritisation of achievement in formal education as the most pervasive influence on my personality and life choices.
-I would say that this unwavering and uncritical ideology, this inarticulate focus on the significance of schooling was regrettable in that it deprioritised emotional and physical well-being.
-Like many of my generation I would have benefited from schooling that placed emotional and physical well-being closer to the centre of the experience.
+I would say that this unwavering and uncritical ideology, this inarticulate focus on the significance of schooling was regrettable in that it de-prioritised emotional and physical well-being.
+Like many of my generation I would have benefited from schooling that placed emotional and physical well-being closer to the centre of experience.
 Following this train of thought, however, I wonder whether emotional well-being is the kind of thing that should be a priority for schools.
 I wonder how the school system might try to achieve such a thing on a mass scale.
 I would certainly advocate for emotionally sensitive approaches to teaching/learning, but I would feel better if emotional well-being remains something that the school system (in its current form) doesn’t try to target!
-What I would like for the school system to do would be to reinforce and integrate initiatives that contribute to the deconstruction of the more problematic boxes schooling has traditionally been made up of, by blending more closely with the rest of life.
-I would like schooling to reconnect learning with the community, re-conceive the school as integrating rather than isolation, to blend learning across ages rather than segregate childhood, to take down gates and fences and connect or break down its ‘outside’, to work towards learning as less distinct from family and community.
+What I would like for the school system to do, would be to reinforce and integrate initiatives that contribute to the deconstruction of the more problematic boxes schooling has traditionally been made up of, by blending more closely with the rest of life.
+I would like schooling to reconnect learning with the community, re-conceive the school as integrating rather than isolating, to blend learning across ages rather than segregate childhood, to take down gates and fences and connect or break down its ‘outside’, to work towards learning as less distinct from family and community.
 I would have it focus on respecting the present (invaluable) realities it creates, and be less focused on creating supposed (‘successful’) futures.

 week 3: Reflect back on the teachers you considered in the first reflection task at the start of this week.
 Reconsider what it was about them that made you consider them to be so good.
 Would others that were taught by them have the same conclusions?